ppazosp/oNote/README.md

 - **Integrated Calendar**: Allows users to schedule deadlines and reminders associated with specific subjects for better academic organization.
 - **File Management System**: Users can upload and associate files with a class or subject, making them accessible to all participants.
 - **Real-time chat (In Development)**: Users can chat with other users while a lecture is being transcripted in real-time.
+- **Resume and Translation**: Transcriptions of lectures will be resumed and translated using OpenAI ChatGPT API.

 ---